-SENASA requires that both importers and pesticides being imported be registered.
+SENASA requires that importers, and the pesticides imported, be registered.
 SENASA's Administrative Text Procedures (TUPA) requires:

 - A signed application by the legal representative and the technical advisor.
-This document must include technical information of the active ingredient, as well as the product's container, product waste, toxicity, and environmental effects. - Certificate of free trade and use. - Physical/chemical analysis results (may not be more than one-year old).
+This document must include technical information of the active ingredient, as well as the product's container, product waste, toxicity, and environmental effects. - Certificate of free sale and use. - Physical/chemical analysis results (must be less than one-year old).
 These must be endorsed by the Peruvian Consulate of jurisdiction and the Ministry of Foreign Affairs. - Biological test results (from research institutes or specialized professionals).